 Chamois is a tiny city located in the state of Missouri.
 With a population of 378 people and just one neighborhood, Chamois is the 449th largest community in Missouri.

-Chamois is a blue-collar town, with 37.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Chamois is generally considered to be a blue-collar town.
+37.86% of the Chamois workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Chamois is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Chamois who work in office and administrative support (12.14%), teaching (10.71%), and maintenance occupations (7.86%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Chamois has relatively fewer families with younger children, and/or college students.
 Combined, this makes Chamois a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small city, Chamois doesn't have a public transportation system that people use for their commute.
+Chamois is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Chamois in 2022 was $21,381, which is low income relative to Missouri and the nation.
 This equates to an annual income of $85,524 for a family of four.
 However, Chamois contains both very wealthy and poor people as well.